schettino72/makeup/README.md

 _Makeup_ is a static site generator / transformer that (may) run completely on client side.

 That means there is no "build" step required before you deploy your website files.
-And of course there is nothing to be installed.
+And of course there is nothing to be installed (but a webserver).

 Goals
 ------------